YangXu-0/mail-delivery-bot/README.md

 - Basic computer vision processing to gather data on the environment from the onboard camera.
 - Bayesian localization to convert data from the camera into a map of the track, qualified with uncertainty.

+Code is rough (stretched for time in exam season).
+Video above shows one of our test runs during development.